Entersjkhdfkjdhfksjf/TinyZero/README.md

 TinyZero is a reproduction of [DeepSeek R1 Zero](https://github.com/deepseek-ai/DeepSeek-R1) in countdown and multiplication tasks.
 We built upon [veRL](https://github.com/volcengine/verl).

-Through RL, the 3B base LM develops self-verification and search abilities all on its own .
+Through RL, the 3B base LM develops self-verification and search abilities all on its own.

 You can experience the Ahah moment yourself for < $30